 - But because walks counted as hits, the general public would have to dig deeper into the stats to determine how many of those hits were base on balls and how many were actual hits.

 - Despite the fact that this helped address the batting average problems from the previous season, there was still some misunderstanding over when a walk was considered an earned run and when it was considered an unearned run.

 - When a walk happens, this rule adjustment made it easier to distinguish between an earned run and an unearned run, which was beneficial.

 It was also because of this rule change that we have the way we compute walks today, which is that a walk does not count as an At-Bat and does not count as an error on the pitcher’s part.

 When a hitter strikes out, the ball is not placed in play, just as it is not placed in play when the batter walks.
 The fact that a player walks does not qualify as an at-bat, but what about strikeouts?
 Do strikeouts count toward the total number of at-bats?
 In baseball, strikeouts are referred to as “At-Bat” decisions (AB).
 In baseball, any non-sacrifice out counts as an official At-Bat, and strikeouts fall into this category because they were not intentionally thrown out in order to advance a base runner to second base.

 Reached On Error Counts as an At-Bat

 When players put the ball into play, the defense tries everything they can to prevent a turnover.
 On rare occasions, the defense will make a mistake, allowing the batter to advance to second base.
 Is it possible to reach on error (ROE) and still be considered an At-Bat?
 In baseball, a run scored on an error (ROE) is considered one at-bat.
-Despite the fact that the batter made it safely to first base, it was only due of an error on the part of the defense, rather than because of a base hit, that they were able to do so.
+Even though the batter made it safely to first base, it was only because of an error on the part of the defense, rather than because of a base hit, that they were able to do so.